Request an appointment with one of our qualified electricians.

 More people are killed each year from 110 volts than any other power source.

 It is a good idea to install GFCI breakers or receptacles in areas where water or moisture is present.
-Wet conditions greatly increases the likelihood that receiving a shock can be strong enough to do you harm.
+Wet conditions greatly increase the likelihood of receiving a shock that can be strong enough to do you harm.
 Electricity and water do not mix.